Completing homework assignments is an integral part of

 Partial progress toward solutions on problems will be awarded partial credit, but simply writing answers down without justification will receive zero credit.
 Please note that usually only a portion of each week's problems will be scored (and the selection of problems chosen to be graded will not be announced in advance); as a result, be sure to look over the posted solutions to check your ungraded problems when your graded assignment is made available.

 This quarter homework submission will be handed electronically via the Scoryst platform; more details on this process will be announced by the start of the second week of classes.
 The due date is always Thursday morning (exact time to be announced), and no late homework will be accepted under any circumstances.
 (This is as much a courtesy to the grader as an incentive to stay current with the course and not fall behind.)

 To accommodate exceptional situations such as a serious illness, your lowest homework score will be dropped at the end of the quarter.

 Solutions will be posted on this page by the following morning.

-Students are encouraged to pick up their graded homework assignments promptly; please make arrangements with your TA to pick it up outside of class (or via electronic scan if absolutely necessary) if you cannot attend the discussion section on the day the homework is returned.
-It is ultimately your responsibility to look over your graded assignment while consulting the posted solutions, not only to check your understanding but also to find any grading errors or mis-typed entries in your CourseWork grade record.
+Students are encouraged to examine their graded homework assignments promptly.
+It is ultimately your responsibility to look over your graded assignment while consulting the posted solutions, not only to check your understanding but also to find any grading errors.
 If you find an error in how an assignment was graded or recorded, please appeal to your section leader (who has final authority on all homework appeals).
-If more than a week has passed since an assignment was returned in section, your CourseWork score entry for that assignment can no longer be changed.
+After a week has passed since a graded assignment has been released in Scoryst, your score for that assignment will be entered into the CourseWork gradebook, after which point it can no longer be changed.